-In this article, we are going to introduce you to Machine Learning developing a linear Regression model.
-To do so, we are going to use PHP-ML library which implements regression algorithms like Least Squares used in this article.
+In this article, we are going to introduce you to Machine Learning developing a Linear Regression model.
+To do so, we are going to use the PHP-ML library which implements regression algorithms like Least Squares used in this article.

 In order to follow the code examples in this article, I created a repository in GitHub.

 Linear regression assumes a linear relationship between input (X) and output (y) variables, so the output (y) can be calculated from a linear combination of the input variables (X).
 When there is a single input (X), the algorithm considers a two-dimensional sample and is referred to as a Simple Linear Regression.

 To start developing our Machine Learning model, we’ll need to load some data.
 In this article, we are going to use sample data from Kaggle related to advertising.
 In this sample, the inputs (X) are the money spent on each channel (TV, Radio…) and the output (y) is the total sales.
 We are going to create a model that will allow us to predict how many sales we’ll have based on the money spent on advertising.

 I’ve created a sample data with only one input (X).
 At the end of the article, we’ll see how we can add more inputs to improve the efficiency of our model.

 As you can see in the above graph, if we plot the values of TV on X-axis and Sales on Y, we can clearly see a linear pattern.
 It shows that the more money invested in TV advertising, the more the sales will grow.

 So let’s start loading our data.
 To do so, we use CsvDataset class:

 The first parameter is the file path, the second is the number of inputs (X) in the file and the third is to specify that the file contains a header in the first line.
 The third parameter is optional and set to “true” by default.

 Train and Test Data Split